-- Close cooperation between the public and the private sector is of fundamental importance, as countering cybercrime is very complex, which means that Law Enforcement Authorities cannot successfully fight against this crime without the cooperation of the private sector (financial/ banking institutions, telecommunication companies, ISPs, NGOs, academy, business, professional associations, etc.). - Such cooperation could work to the benefit of both sectors, as it creates the opportunity to involve a wide range of entities working together, and to ensure synergies among them, thus contributing to increase the level of cyber-security. - The contribution of the private stakeholders in terms of expertise, technical support and exchange of information on cyber-threats and cyber-security trends is of great added value for the success of investigations and of actions to resolve cyber-incidents.
-It is also useful to involve prosecutors in contacts with the private sector, so as to ensure that evidence is gathered in compliance with current legislation and is admissible in court proceedings.
+- Close cooperation between the public and the private sector is of fundamental importance, as countering cybercrime is very complex, which means that LEA cannot successfully fight against this crime without the cooperation of the private sector (financial/ banking institutions, telecommunication companies, ISPs, NGOs, academy, business, professional associations, etc.). - Such cooperation could work to the benefit of both sectors, as it creates the opportunity to involve a wide range of entities working together, and to ensure synergies among them, thus contributing to increase the level of cyber-security. - The contribution of the private stakeholders in terms of expertise, technical support and exchange of information on cyber-threats and cyber-security trends is of great added value for the success of investigations and of actions to resolve cyber-incidents.
+It is also useful to involve prosecutors in contacts with the private sector, so as to ensure that evidence is gathered in compliance with current legislation and is admissible in court proceedings. - According to the findings of the evaluation, the level of cooperation between the public and the private sector varies in the Member States, and generally proves to be more developed and efficient where it is more structured and where there is an environment of confidence and trust.
+In some Member States the evaluation has identified good practices, whereas in others a need for improving such cooperation has been underlined.